 About

-I went deep.
+So I went looking for answers.
 Environmental psychology.
 Neuroscience.
 Neuro-inclusive design.
-Not to become a researcher, but because I needed to understand why some spaces work and others don't.
-And because the answers were there, buried in academic papers that nobody in design was reading.
+Not to become a researcher, but because I needed to understand the gap between how we design offices and how human brains actually work in them.

 Elianne Alblas